 The trail up to Turtleback Falls is the Rainbow Falls trail.
 The trail begins at the Grassy Ridge Parking lot of Gorges State Park.
 Just look for the area at the end of the parking lot with all of the information boards.
 The trail is blazed orange and blue to begin with.

 The downhill portion of the trail to Turtleback Falls is easy.
 The last mile or so up to Turtleback is strenuous, with a steady and steep climb, including a number of stairs.
-The hike back is also strenuous, as you have to hike up all that downhill.
+The hike back is also strenuous, as you have to hike up all that downhill you did getting there.
 There are numerous good resting spots, and even benches once you are back inside Gorges State Park.

 Turtleback Falls NC Video: